The No. 1 Ladies' Detective Agency (novel): Reviews

 This novel gained more reviews when the second and third novels were published in the US in 2002.

-A reviewer in 2014 in The Guardian says "I really enjoyed this book, I found it thoroughly entertaining.
+A reviewer in 2014 in The Guardian said "I really enjoyed this book, I found it thoroughly entertaining.
 Sometimes, while reading, I'd get so involved with the case Mma Ramotswe was solving that I wouldn't leave my chair until the case got over."